hpixsel/hpixsel/README.md

 That's why I started learning programming, my first contact with it was in C++.
 Some time later I learned HTML and CSS and stayed in web development for the time being, learning new things day by day.

 🏫 I am of the opinion that the only thing school can teach you, is how to learn *(and even that is too difficult for them most of the time)*, and the only person who can teach you anything is YOU and YOU only.
-Other people can give you directions, but it's you who make choices.
+Other people can give you directions, but it's you who make decisions on how to use them.

 > There's no such thing as pure freedom in this world.
 Even the wind cannot blow on forever. ~ Wanderer